-The ore is mined in two open pits along the same mineral deposit.
-The main pit is called Aitik and measures 4 km by 1.1 km at the surface, with the deepest point currently at 555 meters from the surface (Figure 9).
+The ore is mined in two open pits - the main pit Aitik and satellite pit Liikavaara.
+Aitik pit measures 4 km by 1.1 km at the surface, with the deepest point currently at 575 meters from the surface (Figure 9).
 In 2010, mining commenced in a second pit called Salmijärvi which has reached a depth of 305 meters below the surface, with a surface footprint of 0.9 by 0.6 km.
 The pit is being depleted during 2023 and no further expansions are planned for this area.
 The main pit will be expanded in all directions with five new pushbacks.
 Mining of pushback S3 in the southern part of the main pit started in 2016.
-Prestripping of pushback N7 commenced in 2019 to allow mining to start during 2020.
+Pre-stripping of pushback N7 commenced in 2019 to allow mining to start during 2020.
+Mining of Liikavaara pit has commenced in 2024.